How to Find and Choose Ideas for Writing a Book

 Some of the best art happens when artists experiment and take risks.
 If you’re juggling ideas or can’t seem to find the right one, take an abstract approach.
 Forget about form, genre, and structure.
 Just write.

 Tip: get a notebook and set aside fifteen to thirty minutes a day to write in it.
 Fill it up with whatever comes to mind.
 You can write about your own experiences, make up stories and characters, or scrawl abstract ideas and images.
 When you get to the end, go through and harvest the notebook to gather ideas for writing a book.

 I meet a lot of writers who want nothing to do with poetry, and that’s a shame.
 Other than reading and writing, poetry is one of the best ways to strengthen your writing skills, and to write poetry, all you need are words.
 While it’s difficult to get a book of poems published through traditional publishing, you can easily self-publish a book of poetry.

 Tip: write one poem a day for ninety days.
-Then, give yourself three months to polish your poems.
-Look for a theme in your poetry, and choose poems that fit.
+Then give yourself three months to polish your poems.
+Look for a theme in your poetry, and choose poems that fit that theme.
 Finally, bring those poems together into a book.
 Makes a great gift!

 Engage Your Expertise

 Many authors find success writing about their field of expertise.
 You have a job or a career, and that’s one obvious subject for a book.
 But what about your hobbies and other interests?
 Have you spent thousands of hours playing video games?
 Attending the ballet?
 Perusing fashion magazines?
 Write a book about what you know.

 Tip: a great way to write a book on a specific topic is to blog about it.
 You can use your blog to build an audience, and you can compile some of your blog posts into a book.

 Readers are passionate about memoirs.
 There is something unique about your life and your perspective on life.
 Tell your story.
 Share your experiences.
 Express your thoughts and feelings.